AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-adobe-analytics-features.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-streaming-media"
 >title="Streaming Media data"
->abstract="An add-on to Adobe Analytics that specializes in data collection of media, such as audio, video, or streamed content."
+>abstract="An add-on to Adobe Analytics and Customer Journey Analytics that specializes in data collection of media, such as audio, video, or streamed content."

 <!-- markdownlint-enable MD034 -->